SJ-2228/HR_ANALYTICS-POWER-BI/README.md

 "C:\Users\HP\Desktop\POWER BI DOC\POWER BI INGRADE PROJECT LIBRARY\project library 2-HR_Analytic dashboard\hranalytic_PDF.pdf"

+HR Analytics Dashboard
+The HR Analytics Dashboard is a comprehensive tool designed to visualize and analyze key HR metrics.
+It empowers HR teams and organizational leaders with actionable insights into workforce trends, employee performance, attrition, recruitment efforts, and engagement levels.

 Key Features:
 Data Visualization: The dashboard uses charts, graphs, and other visuals to present HR data in an easy-to-understand format.
 Interactive Elements: Users can filter, drill down, and explore data to gain deeper insights.